vganapati/LED_PVAE/README.md

 ./scripts/sweep_single_example.sh dataset_foam_v2_pac1 foam_pac1 9 true
 ```

 Run the following for standard iterative optimization, using the illumination patterns from the case where they are all different:
 ```
-./optimizer_sweep.sh dataset_foam_v2_pac1 10000 5 1e-3 false
+./scripts/optimizer_sweep.sh dataset_foam_v2_pac1 10000 5 1e-3 false
 ```

 Run the following for standard iterative optimization, using the illumination pattern from the case where they are all the same:
 ```
-./optimizer_sweep.sh dataset_foam_v2_pac1 10000 5 1e-3 true
+./scripts/optimizer_sweep.sh dataset_foam_v2_pac1 10000 5 1e-3 true
 ```

-Analyze and visualize the results by creating $\latex$ tables, using the following script and trying different inputs.
-It is recommended to run the following using a GUI such as `spyder`.
+Analyze and visualize the results by creating $\LaTeX$ tables, using the following script and trying different inputs.
+It is recommended to run the following using `spyder`.
 ```
 final_analyze_table.py
 ```